TritonDataCenter/rfd/rfd/0067/README.md

     - Q: work for ufds (possible IP whitelisting to master UFDS)?
     - Q: work for imgapi (large delegate dataset)?
 Might prefer take 1 because KISS.
 The *right* answer is for each service to get to being HA.
-Better to spend time on that, then cutesy "proxy mode".
+Better to spend time on that, than on cutesy "proxy mode".

 ##### appendix: push or pull for svc-restore-data?